-You may want to consider this mesh-like tubing that keeps all of your cords neatly gathered.
-It also helps protect the cords from curious pets that like to chew on cords too!
+You may also want to consider a mesh-like tubing that keeps all of your cords neatly gathered.
+It also helps protect the cords from curious pets that like to chew on everything!

 3. Organize Commonly Needed Items On Your Dominant Side

-Have a space for your notebook and pens on this side, a place for your charging station on this side, and have your “in” and “out” bin on this side.
+Have a space for your notebook and pens, a spot for your charging station, and have your “in” and “out” bin on this side as well.

 This is also a good thing to keep in mind when you’re shopping for a new desk.
 If the desk only has drawers on one side, make sure it’s on your dominant side to make access easier.

 So what should you keep on the non-dominant side of your desk?

 This space should be reserved for things that aren’t central to your daily work tasks.